Posterior Inference for Sparse Hierarchical Non-stationary Models

-Figure~\ref{fig:Comparison} shows the posterior mean estimates of the unknown under the three models for the three different 1-$d$ synthetic datasets, and Figure~\ref{fig:Comparison2d} illustrates the posterior mean surface for the subset dataset of Experiment 4.
+Figure~\ref{fig:Comparison} shows the posterior mean estimates of the unknown under the three models for the three different 1-$d$ synthetic datasets, and Figure~\ref{fig:Comparison2d} illustrates the posterior mean surface for the subset of data in Experiment 4.
 In addition, Table~\ref{tab:Comparison} reports MAE and EC of the experiments.
 Note that the grey areas depict the $95\%$ credible intervals of the unknown function for STAT and 2-level GP but, instead, depict the $95\%$ credible intervals of the noisy observations for TGP.
 This is because storing region-specific traces is memory intensive, and the storage is not supported in the tgp package without doing predictions.
 Similarly, we report EC of the noisy process for TGP in Table \ref{tab:Comparison}.

 First, the results make clear the downside of applying a stationary model to non-stationary data in all four experiments.
 In Experiment 1, STAT is oversmoothing and unable to capture the edges in the function (see Figure~\ref{fig:Comparison}\subref{subfig:Comparison_a}).
 Example 2 and 3 (Figures~\ref{fig:Comparison}\subref{subfig:Comparison_d}\subref{subfig:Comparison_g}) illustrate how a stationary model tends to overfit when the function is constant, as a result of the different characteristics of the unknown.
 The same behaviour is repeated in the two-dimensional synthetic example (Figure~\ref{fig:Comparison2d}\subref{subfig:Comparison2d_a}).